-Jesus is the first born of the Father in the spirit and the only begotten in the flesh.
+Jesus is the firstborn of the Father in the spirit and the only begotten in the flesh.
 His perfections and attributes have been part of his character forever.
-Only he was capable of performing the mission of the atonement for the sins of mankind and overcome the physical death associated with mortality in the Father's plan.
+Only he was capable of performing the required atonement for the sins of mankind and overcome the physical death associated with mortality in the Father's plan.
 He was the creator of this earth.
-The Holy Ghost is a spirit and a son of God as well with a calling to witness of the Father and the Son.
+The Holy Ghost is a spirit and a son of God as well and has the calling to witness of the Father and the Son.

 Godhood is not a single male deity but also includes the glorious nature of womanhood.
 Together they constitute the eternal center of creation.
 Mankind is created in their image both in the spirit and in the flesh.
 Our Heavenly Father and Heavenly Mother are the head of an eternal family of spiritual creation that occurs naturally in the infinite heavens among exalted beings.
 There is no Godhood without manhood and womanhood.

 God the Father is a person.
 What else would he be?
 He is our Heavenly Father.
 He is a holy person, a holy man and most glorious and perfect in every attribute and aspect.
 So is our Heavenly Mother.
 We are created in their image male and female.

-Men and women are created in their image and likeness.
 Women are created in the image of eternal womanhood.
 The likeness is literal and not figurative.
-The image of God is not a single incorporeal male metaphor as described by self appointed scholars.
+The image of God is not a single incorporeal male metaphor as described by self-appointed scholars.
 We are not created in the image of an incorporeal triune deity.

 God is perfect because he lives perfectly by all eternal laws.
 He and all beings capable of exaltation are natural beings and exist according to eternal principle and truth.
-Otherwise there is no measure of perfection and any statements concerning him are idle speculation that lead to mythical capacities and proportions of powers that do not exist.
+Otherwise, there is no measure of perfection and any statements concerning him are idle speculation that leads to mythical capacities and proportions of powers that do not exist.

 We are created in the image of our Eternal Father which is also the image of his Son, the Lord Jesus Christ, who walked the earth as we do.

 Christ does all things under the authority of the Father.
-Jesus as a premortal being organized, created the world.
+Jesus as a premortal being organized the world from eternally existing matter.
 Its purpose was and is to be inhabited by the Father's children.
 Earth is a place of learning, choosing and growing from personal experience and freedom through opposition between good and evil.

 Knowing the nature of God we can reason more profoundly of the purposes for his creations and our existence and the nature of eternal life.
 This knowledge like all spiritual knowledge comes as we study the scriptures, the world around us and ponder the endless nature of space and time.
 It is given to be understood by the power of the Holy Ghost and sacred eternal covenants that He grants to us.

-This doctrine of classical theism is founded in a creed and exists because there are three beings identified in the Bible consisting of the Father, Son and Holy Ghost.
-The father in this case is described as a non corporeal being, some type of spiritual essence, the Son as god incarnate and the Holy Ghost another spiritual entity of a nondescript nature.
+This doctrine of classical theism is founded on a creed and exists because there are three beings identified in the Bible consisting of the Father, Son, and Holy Ghost.
+The father, in this case, is described as a noncorporeal being, some type of spiritual essence, the Son as God incarnate and the Holy Ghost another spiritual entity of a nondescript nature.
 At least two are identified of the male gender.
-This group of persons or personalities are called the trinity by orthodox scholars.
+This group of persons or personalities are called the Trinity by orthodox scholars.

 The scriptural exegesis used to determine this ideology is the result of philosophical reasoning and scholarly endeavors concluded in the councils of early religious and political leaders.

-These endeavors set the foundational doctrine for all but a handful of Christian sects that have found this doctrine established in the Nicene creed to be non-scriptural.
-Its philosophical elements include the idea that a being cannot be perfect if they are corporeal or if there is more than one.
+These endeavors set the foundational doctrine for all but a handful of Christian sects that have found this doctrine established in the Nicene Creed to be non-scriptural.
+Its philosophical elements include the idea that a being cannot be perfect if it is corporeal or if there is more than one.
 There is no basis for this type of conclusion in the eternal realm of truth other than scholarly and philosophical opinion.

-In essence religious leaders have fashioned God and Christ in their own image after their own imaginations.
-God became a mysterious and of mythical powers by which the masses were controlled with limited or no access to scriptural writings.
-A common answer to the incomprehensible nature of this being is that God's ways are higher than mans ways when the priests can't explain something.
+In essence, religious leaders have fashioned God and Christ in their own image after their own imaginations.
+God became a mysterious being with mythical powers by which the masses were controlled with limited or no access to scriptural writings.
+A common answer to the incomprehensible nature of this being is that God's ways are higher than man's ways when the priests can't explain something.

 Man and woman were created in God's image male and female.
-The pattern of woman was not and is not an after thought.
+The pattern of the woman was not and is not an afterthought.
 It is an eternal truth and self-evident in the earth.

-You can see that the relationship of the Father and the Son and the Holy Ghost are an eternal Godhead, three beings with different roles.
+We can see that the relationship between the Father and the Son and the Holy Ghost form an eternal Godhead, three beings with different roles.
 They are united in purpose according to eternal principles and a relationship that is real, not metaphorical.
 Their actions are based on perfect love that allows for creation and salvation to us.
 Everything flows from their grace and it is our opportunity to follow them.